julian1/netcdf_filters/README.md

 - localized convention/ config strategy
 - experimented with a couple of query approaches favor time to start streaming, total time etc.

+- done - write required attributes with strategy

 ---
 TODO

+- think we have to invert it, instead of trying to infer, use an explicit configuration.
+	- It's part of the task.
+	- meaning use spring.

 - get dates correctly encoded  (to enable verificiation of filter date range)
-- pass table as paraemter
+- pass table as paraemter to encoder strategy (not sure)
-- actually write the required attributes
 - write multiple files (and get the writable instantiation working ) (pass at the time).
 - make a tomcat service

 - add support to parser/expr for geometry for spatial constraint choice